 - Also, during the final week of classes you should submit to the internship coordinator a brief essay about your experience.
 This should reflect the impact that the internship had on your educational development.
 It should be typewritten, double-spaced, one-inch margins, standard 12-point typeface, and no more than five-pages long.
 Your name and the name of the agency where you worked should be at the top of the essay.

 - Prior to the end of the semester the internship coordinator will request a written evaluation from your supervisor.
 You have the right to see the evaluation your supervisor submits before the coordinator turns your grade into the registrar.
-View a copy of the evaluation form.
+View a copy of the evaluation form as a Word document or PDF document.

 - It is your responsibility to keep in touch with the internship coordinator about problems that may surface as you engage in your internship activities.
 The sooner you do this, the easier it is to make adjustments.
 It is our intention to make the internship process a positive educational experience where the student and the agency both benefit.